Money Management Expert Advisor MT4

 Conclusion

-Gains and losses don’t usually occur in plane regularities but as consecutive winnings and losses.
-I have found out that this is inherent.
-Maintaining the line during reductions and moderate during successive winnings is prudent.
+Gains and losses don’t usually occur in plane regularities but as consecutive wins and losses.
+I have found that this is inherent.
+Maintaining the line during reductions and moderately during successive wins is prudent.

 To maintain your system for a long time, the transaction account’s size must not exceed the risk of 2%.
 The losing trade, on average, is too small compared to the end loss.
 Even if the minute risk percentage is due, more than ten consecutive losings may occur, which must be effortlessly survived if transacting with parallel systems.
-Worthy of note, one can run three strategies with a risk of 2% or six plans having a 1% risk each.
+It is worth noting that one can run three strategies with a risk of 2% or six plans with a 1% risk each.
 However, it’s dangerous if the risk combines to rise above 10.

 If you are careful with your strategies, you can escape risk and gallantly have more wins.
 However, you may lose your account if you allow greed to rule you and aim huge while setting your risk inputs.